basheer-mt/reading-notes/README.md

 >#### My name is Mohammad Basheer, also known as "Mohammad Alkiswani!
  I studied Mechatronics Engineering in the University of Jordan.
 I'm shifting career to the coding world, building my skills and knowledge in the Web & App Development.

-    I feel priveliged & honored to be among this group of student, TA's, and Instructor.
+    I feel priveliged & honored to be among this group of students, TA's, and Instructor.

 ### Grwoth Mindset for me is the ability to adapt to any changes and obstacles that I may experience!